C.J. Abrams Player Props: Nationals vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers pitching staff is 16th in the league with a collective 8.6 strikeouts per nine innings.
+- The 8.5 strikeouts per nine innings compiled by the Dodgers pitching staff ranks 18th in MLB.

-- The Dodgers' 4.51 team ERA ranks 22nd among all MLB pitching staffs.
+- The Dodgers' 4.44 team ERA ranks 20th among all league pitching staffs.

-- The Dodgers will look to Miller (1-0) in his second start of the season.
+- Gonsolin gets the start for the Dodgers, his seventh of the season.
+He is 2-1 with a 1.82 ERA and 23 strikeouts in 29 2/3 innings pitched.

-- In his most recent appearance on Tuesday, the right-hander threw five innings against the Atlanta Braves, giving up one earned run while surrendering four hits.
+- In his last time out on Wednesday, the righty tossed 5 2/3 innings against the Atlanta Braves, giving up three earned runs while surrendering three hits.

+- In six games this season, the 29-year-old has put up a 1.82 ERA and 7 strikeouts per nine innings, while allowing a batting average of .152 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.